History of Hazen Memorial Hospital Association

 SMC consists of a critical access hospital (licensed for 13 beds) and a 34‐bed licensed basic care facility.
 The medical center is a community‐owned, not‐for‐profit organization with a charitable purpose and is governed by a volunteer board of directors.
 Any money remaining after expenses have been paid is reinvested back into healthcare and stays in the community to purchase needed medical equipment and support health education and other community needs.

 SMC serves the communities, residents and visitors of Dunn, Mercer and Oliver Counties, and is located in the heart of rural Mercer County and housed in the City of Hazen.

-At the end of 2016, a new facility will open that will replace the existing medical center.
-The new medical center will house a health clinic attached within the hospital, an expanded emergency room and surgical area, handicapped‐accessible patient rooms, a centralized registration area and centralized nurse's station; and a myriad of other needed changes and technology updates.
-The new medical center will increase staff efficiency and accommodate changes underway in the delivery of healthcare as well as assisting healthcare providers to meet growing demands within the service area.
+The new medical center houses a health clinic attached within the hospital, an expanded emergency room and surgical area, handicapped‐accessible patient rooms, a centralized registration area and centralized nurse's station; and a myriad of other needed changes and technology updates.
+The new facility was designed to increase staff efficiency and accommodate changes underway in the delivery of healthcare as well as assisting healthcare providers to meet growing demands within the service area.